smittytone/EnvTailTempLog/README.md

 ## Control UI

-Visit your sensor’s agent URL for a control interface.
+Visit your sensor’s agent URL for a simple control interface.

 ## Licence

 EnvTailTempLog is licensed under the terms and conditions of the [MIT Licence](./LICENSE).

-Copyright 2016-17 Tony Smith
+Copyright 2016-18 Tony Smith